Assistant Professor, Behavioral and Community Health Sciences

+Assistant Professor, Behavioral and Community Health Sciences

 Primary Phone: 967-179-0086

 My research interests are largely in the areas of community-engaged evaluation and research, especially using mixed methods, and health equity for populations by income, gender, ethnicity, sexuality, rurality and dis/ability.
 The public health value of social justice drew me to community and behavioral health in the first place and I firmly believe that we have great opportunities within public health to make positive change.
-I am passionate about teaching and incorporate "real world" and practice examples into the classroom, based on the variety of partnerships and projects with which I'm engaged.
+I am passionate about teaching and believe that building connections between the students, faculty and our communities benefits all.

 I conduct evaluative research with the Evaluation Institute at Public Health, direct the Certificate for Health Program Evaluation and advise students through evaluation and other practica, in an effort to ensure quality learning in organizational settings.
 I sit on the Committee for the Certificate in Health Equity and am a faculty affiliate of the Center for Health Equity.
 I have a decade of evaluation experience with both community-based organizations and state-wide initiatives, in particular those focusing on vulnerable populations.
 I am a proponent of using mixed methods in order to get more complex and complete understanding and especially enjoy using qualitative methods in community-engaged work in order to capture the perspectives of people which might otherwise be missed.

-I have co-directed Bridging the Gaps-Pittsburgh for over a decade.
+I have co-directed Bridging the Gaps-Pittsburgh for nearly two decades.
 This multi-disciplinary, community health internship program is in collaboration with the School of Medicine and aims to train health professional students while providing critical support to organizations that work with vulnerable populations.

 2012 | University of Pittsburgh, Pittsburgh, PA | Doctor of Public Health